zburgerlord/testformatter/README.md

 # testformatter
-formats txt or docx for respondus import
+python ditty that formats txt or docx for respondus import

 ## current limitations
 1. only multiple choice and T/F question types supported